Hasm Movement

-The Arms of Egypt Movement (حركة سواعد مِصر Ḥarakat Sāwa'd Miṣr), commonly known as the Hasm Movement (حسم), is an Islamist militant group operating in Egypt.
+The Arms of Egypt Movement (حركة سواعد مِصر, romanized: Ḥarakat Sāwa'd Miṣr), commonly known as the Hasm Movement (حركة حسم, romanized: Ḥarakat Ḥasm), is an Islamist militant group operating in Egypt.

 The group despite having little uptime, has shown to have a very advanced organization and deployment which has led the security forces to link them with the Muslim Brotherhood.

 History

 2016

 On 16 July 2016 militants opened fire on a police vehicle in Tamiyyah, Faiyum, killing one officer and two were wounded in the attack.

 On 5 August, the Hasm Movement claimed responsibility for an assassination attempt on the former Grand Mufti of Egypt Ali Gomaa.

 On 4 September conscripts of the Central Security Forces were wounded after they tried to defuse an improvised device in the city of Damietta.
 The Hasm Movement claimed this attack.
 Four days later, militants shot dead and robbed a police officer, in Sixth of October city, Giza.

 Weeks later (29 September), the Hasm movement attempted to kill Zakaria Abdel Aziz, a senior assistant to Egypt's top prosecutor, as he was returning home from his office in eastern Cairo.
 The bomb failed to kill or hurt Aziz and his entourage, though one passerby was injured and taken to hospital.
 Days later, militants killed a police officer near his house in El Mahmoudiyah, Beheira Governorate.

 On 4 November 2016, the Hasm movement claimed responsibility for an assassination attempt on judge Ahmed Aboul Fotouh in Nasr City.
 Fotouh was one of three judges who sentenced former Islamist President Mohamed Morsi to twenty years in prison in 2015.

 On 9 December 2016, the Hasm Movement claimed responsibility for an attack on a checkpoint on a main road near the Giza pyramid complex on the outskirts of Cairo, which killed six police officers.